-We have audited the financial statements of The Parkmead Group Plc (the 'parent company') and its subsidiaries (the 'Group') for the year ended 30 June 2022 which comprise the Group statement of profit or loss, Group and company statement of profit or loss and other comprehensive income, Group and company statement of financial position, Group statement of changes in equity, company statement of changes in equity, Group and company statement of cashflows and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The Parkmead Group Plc (the 'parent company') and its subsidiaries (the 'Group') for the year ended 30 June 2023 which comprise the Group statement of profit or loss, Group and company statement of profit or loss and other comprehensive income, Group and company statement of financial position, Group statement of changes in equity, company statement of changes in equity, Group and company statement of cashflows and the notes to the financial statements, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the United Kingdom.
-The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the United Kingdom, as applied in accordance with the provisions of the Companies Act 2006.
+The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and UK-adopted International Accounting Standards ("IFRSs"), as applied in accordance with the provisions of the Companies Act 2006.